AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

    but you don't want, at least by default, the behavior of just propagating exceptions.

-To further this point, some libraries in Ada (like LAL but not only LAL) use the pattern of exceptions being regular errors that can happen (`Property_Error` in LAL for example).
+To further this point, some libraries in Ada (like Libadalang but not only) use the pattern of exceptions being regular errors that can happen (`Property_Error` in Libadalang for example).
 If such an error was raised in a destructor, you'd want to catch that in order to refactor the code to not call this code in the destructor if possible, or to catch the possible exception, in order to avoid resources leaks.

-2. **However**, in many production scenarios where you want to have resilient applications (The Rust thread cites web server.
-With the LAL example above, IDEs come to mind.
-In Ada in general, early abort scenarios can make us think of the Arianne scenario) having such an error crash your program is a bad idea, because it's too drastic.
+2. **However**, in many production scenarios where you want to have resilient applications (the Rust thread cites web server.
+With the Libadalang example above, IDEs come to mind.
+In Ada in general, early abort scenarios can make us think of the Ariane scenario) having such an error crash your program is a bad idea, because it's too drastic.
 In those cases you want to continue even though you had an exception in a finalizer and might risk leaking some resources.

 Other options that were discussed and considered: